OFMOS: Why It Matters (The Extended Version | Kickstarter)

 The abstract skills are simply the foundation or the gateway for a deeper understanding.
 Think of a person’s ability to understand his/her business and economic environment as a continuum that starts with critical thinking and ends with a holistic view of the world.
 You start with the abstract skills then you gradually move to the right on that continuum.
 The further to the right you go, the more you understand how the world works.
 And the furthest you can possibly go is as far as our current science or general knowledge can take you.

-And that holds people far back from developing the understanding that is possible even now.
-However, with the employment and the education environment changing fast, more and more people will have to push past these barriers to develop the knowledge that will allow them to succeed in the brave new world.
+Because of these limitations, most people don't go far beyond the basics, a long way from the highest levels of understanding that would be possible even with the current business and economic insights.
+However, with the employment and the education environment becoming less reliable, more and more people will have to push past these barriers on their own to develop the knowledge that will allow them to succeed in the brave new world.

 And why not doing so while having some fun? :)